Samira Makhmalbaf: Style and themes

 Makhmalbaf's films followed applied the doc-fiction hybrid aesthetic of her father's earlier work.
-Employing non-professional actors and a street-level realism.
+Employing non-professional actors and street-level realism.
 Her films have been known to follow a theme of progress and change.
-Makhmalbaf's films have been known to follow a theme of progress and change.
-As reflected in her style, she strives to portray political real-world purpose, fully committed to exposing issues such as poverty.
-Also tackling topics such as women's rights and education in her 2003 film, Panj é asr (At Five in The Afternoon).
-Centering around a young woman in Afghanistan who sets out to pursue a more open minded education at a non-religious school.
+As reflected in her style, she strives to portray real-world political purpose, fully committed to exposing issues such as poverty.
+She also tackles topics such as women's rights and education in Panj é asr (At Five in The Afternoon), which centres around a young woman in Afghanistan who sets out to pursue a more open-minded education at a non-religious school.

-In an interview with Indiewire she is asked about the relationship between metaphor and reality in her film Blackboards.
-She says, "The first image of the film starts with a very surreal image, but as you go into the film, you can feel the reality of being a fugitive.
-And I love this image very much and I think it can carry different meanings.
-It can express social, philosophic, and poetical meaning -- so many metaphors, and yet also, you can go into their reality.
-The idea for the film came out of my father's mind when I was looking for a subject to do for my next film.
-He gave me three or four pages and then it was time for me to imagine it.
+In an interview with Indiewire, she is asked about the relationship between metaphor and reality in her film Blackboards.
+She says: "The first image of the film starts with a very surreal image, but as you go into the film, you can feel the reality of being a fugitive.
+And I love this image very much, and I think it can carry different meanings.
+It can express social, intelligent, and poetic meaning -- so many metaphors, and yet you can go into their reality.
+The idea for the film came to my father's mind when I was looking for a subject to do for my next film.
+He gave me three or four pages, and then it was time to imagine it.
 But I couldn't simply imagine it.
 How can I sit here in Cannes and think of people living in Kurdistan?
-So I had to go in it and be involved in it.
+So I had to go into it and be involved in it.
 So I cast the actors and found my locations, and at the same time, I let the reality of the situation come in.
-I don't want to kill the subject and put it in front of the camera and just shoot it as a dead subject.
-I let the reality come into imagination.
-I believe that metaphors are born from the imagination of the artist and the reality of life making love to each other.
-An example: Imagine more than a hundred old men want to go back to their country.
+I don't want to kill the subject, put it in front of the camera, and just shoot it as a dead subject.
+I let reality come into my imagination.
+I believe that metaphors are born from the imagination of the artist and the reality of life, making love to each other.
+For example, imagine over a hundred old men wanting to return to their country.
 This is imagination and reality.
-It's reality because there are some older generations that want to go back to their country to die.
+It's a reality because some older generations want to return to their country to die.
 This is real.
 But just being old men is imagination.
 Or just being one woman is imagination.
-Or carrying these white boards is a combination of reality and imagination.
-Because maybe it's possible, if you're a refugee, if you're a teacher, what can you do except carry your blackboard and look for students?
+Or carrying these whiteboards is a combination of reality and imagination.
+Because maybe it's possible, if you're a refugee or a teacher, what can you do except carry your blackboard and look for students?
 They are like street vendors, shouting, "Come, try to learn something!"
 In such a dire situation, everyone is poor, so nobody can learn anything.
 It is imagination, but it could exist."